Judge's son removed from LSU track team amid outcry over racist video

 "There is no official administration of justice if she stays on the bench," the governor said.
 "I believe she should resign.
 I hope she will conclude that for herself."

-Just hours after the governor called for Odinet's resignation, LSU Athletics confirmed that her son Elijah Odinet had been removed from the track team.
-Odinet has two other children on the track roster, both of whom were still listed on LSU's website as of Thursday afternoon.
+Just hours later, LSU Athletics confirmed that her son, Elijah Odinet, had been removed from the track team.
+Odinet has two other children on the team, both of whom were still listed on the LSU track roster as of Thursday afternoon.

 Trending News